flexdinesh/react-socks/README.md

 }
 ```

-You can get current breakpoint name with `getCurrentBreakpointName`:
+You can also get the current breakpoint name with `getCurrentBreakpointName`:

 ```jsx
 import { getCurrentBreakpointName } from 'react-socks'